Full of industry expertise, Norton Rose shines brightly in energy, tech, transport and finance.

 The vacation scheme

-The firm runs four vacation schemes each year: two two-week schemes in the summer, and one seven-day scheme in the winter.
-There are 40 places available across the three schemes, and candidates are paid £360 per week.
-Around 1,500 people apply for the vacation scheme every year.
-We're told somewhere between 50 and 60% of each trainee intake has completed the scheme.
+The firm runs three vacation schemes each year: a two-week programme in winter and two programmes in the summer.
+There are up to 60 places available across the three schemes, and candidates are paid £450 per week.
+Around 2,000 people apply for the vacation scheme every year.
+We're told 80% of the most recent trainee intake have completed the scheme.

 Applications for the vacation scheme begin with an online form that allows applicants to fill in their work experience and academics, accompanied by a covering letter.
 “We're looking at the skills and qualities which an individual can bring to the practice, along with a genuine interest in and awareness of commercial issues,” our trainee recruitment sources say.
 “Accurate spelling and grammar are essential too.”

 Vac schemers spend their visit in one department, sharing an office with an associate or a partner.
 They're also assigned a trainee buddy.
 In the past, attendees have completed drafting assignments, attended meetings, sat in on conference calls and undertaken research tasks.
 “Get to know as many people as you can here – the partners in particular,” advised one of the firm's current trainees.

 The training contract application process

-Around 2,000 people apply directly for Norton Rose Fulbright's training contract each year.
+Around 1,000 people apply directly for Norton Rose Fulbright's training contract each year.
 The form is exactly the same as the one for the vacation scheme.
+Applications for the training contract open from 27 May to 7 July 2024 and are for students in their final years and graduates of all subjects.

-“We expect to see some legal work experience from our training contract applicants,” say Wilson.
+“We expect to see some legal work experience from our training contract applicants,” says Wilson.
 “You don't have to have completed our vacation scheme or one at another firm, but you do need to show commercial experience.”
 She goes on to explain: “We're client-facing and place a huge emphasis on teamwork, so if you've taken part in something like sport, drama or volunteering, we want to hear about that too.”